Bstone95/BugSmasher/README.md

 # BugSmasher
 Basic BugSmash game that I created using Android Studio.
-I utilized Java, CSS, and basic implementations to create a working app that I tested through an emulator.
+I utilized Java and XML as languages with basic implementations to create a working app that I tested through an emulator.